Xilinx/ACCL/docs/readme.md

 accl.deinit() #releases FPGA memory, resets CCLO
 ````
 ### Example explanation
-> ACCL is initialized by functions (lines 9-11) which allocate and configure a set of buffers required for ACCL operation in the  FPGA  memory,  and  construct  the communicator according to rank information.
+1. Allocate and configure a set of buffers required for ACCL operation in the  FPGA  memory
+2. Construct  the communicator according to rank information from mpi.
 In this example,we  utilize  the  python  package mpi4py to  determine  the  local rank ID when the application has been launched with mpirun.
-All configuration information is offloaded to the FPGA so that the CCLO can rapidly access them.
-Afterwards, the user can issue  commands  to  open  connections  between  each  ranks  in the communicator via the protocol offload engine.
-As  with  MPI,  most  ACCL  collectives  take  two  buffers  as arguments, one (source buffer) holds the to-be-communicated data (line 13), while the the other (destination buffer) specifies where  to  store  the  results  (line  14).
-Lines  16-19  implement data movement from rank 1 to rank 0 utilizing the primitivesAPI.
+All configuration information is stored in the FPGA so that the CCLO can rapidly access them.
+3. Afterwards, the user can issue  commands  to  open  connections  between  each  ranks  in the communicator via the protocol offload engine.

+As  with  MPI,  most  ACCL  collectives  take  two  buffers  as arguments:
+-  one (source buffer) holds the to-be-communicated data (line 13),
+- while the the other (destination buffer) specifies where  to  store  the  results  (line  14).

+Lines  16-19  implement data movement from rank 1 to rank 0.

+#### (to/from)fpga
 Each  ACCL  function  allows  users  to  specify  whether each  of  the  buffers  reside  in  the  host  or  in  FPGA  off-chip memory  (tofpga/fromfpga).
 If  required,  the  ACCL  driver handles  data  movement  between  host  and  FPGA  external memories.
 However, when ACCL is used in conjunction with user  FPGA  kernels,  the  additional  data  movement  is  not required, reducing latency.

-Lines 21-22 execute collectives on the entire communicator,with the collectives API.
+#### chaining
 When multiple collective primitives are issued in a single application, additional latency reduction can  be  achieved  by  utilizing  asynchronous  calls  and  call chaining,  a  feature  of  XRT  which  the  ACCL  drivers  expose up  to  application  code.
 When  an  ACCL  collective  is  called asynchronously,  it  returns  immediately  a  handle  to  the  XRT descriptor (ch on line 21) of the on-going collective.
 Chaining occurs  when  the  invocation  of  one  FPGA  kernel  depends on  the  completion  of  a  different  invocation  to  the  same  or other  FPGA  kernel.
 ACCL  collectives  also  allow  for  these dependencies to be specified (see line 22) and passed down to the Xilinx Embedded Run-Time, a hardware scheduler which starts  the  collective  immediately  after  the  dependencies  have been  resolved,  with  typical  latency  in  the  nanosecond  range.Using these mechanisms, users can define execution chains of arbitrary  length  which  involve  any  ACCL  collective  and  any user FPGA kernels.

 # Overview
 ![schematic](images/ccl_kernels.svg)